 Disclosure: Visit Wichita hosted my trip to Wichita, Kansas.
 However, all opinions are my own.

-When it comes to visiting somewhere new, I can be a bit of a history nerd.
+When it comes to visiting a new place, I can be a bit of a history nerd.
 I love learning about how communities came to be and discovering their quirkier details.
-Like so many other cities across the Midwest, the history of Wichita, Kansas did not disappoint.
+Like so many other cities across the Midwest, the history of Wichita, Kansas does not disappoint.

-During my time in Wichita, I was so impressed not only by the quality of the city’s museums but also by their variety.
-From institutions recognizing the contributions of African American and Native American communities to a museum dedicated to two men’s passion for pizza, Wichita truly has something for everyone.
+Every time I visit Wichita, both the quality and variety of the city’s museums impress me.
+From institutions recognizing the contributions of African American and Native American communities to a museum dedicated to two men’s passion for pizza to endless aviation history, Wichita truly has something for everyone.

 Everywhere I went, locals were gracious with their time and excited to share their stories.
 Really, I shouldn’t have been surprised after experiencing the city’s public art scene or phenomenal culinary creations.

 Maybe historic sites and museums aren’t usually your cup of tea.
-But when it comes to Wichita, I can’t encourage you enough to step outside your comfort zone.
-This community has so much to offer and I can’t wait to share everything I discovered with you.
-The next time you visit, don’t miss these five ways to experience the unique history of Wichita, Kansas.
+But when it comes to Wichita, I can’t encourage you to step outside your comfort zone enough.
+The next time you visit, don’t miss these eight ways to experience the unique history of Wichita, Kansas.

 Kansas African American Museum